Chertsey: Botley Park and Bournewood House

 Owner Joseph Mawbey had architect Kenton Couse build this substantial Georgian building surrounded by a manicured estate, now a private nursing home.
 U-shaped it is a rectangle of three storeys with seven windows to each of the four fronts, built of ashlar its ground floor is rusticated with a modillion eaves cornice; a parapet roof tops the structure.
 Each front has three centre window bays that project slightly with a pediment above and their original glazing bars intact.
 Ground floor windows have keystones.
 Upper windows have moulded architraves, those on 1st floor with cornices over, the centre one with a pediment.
 On the north front, the centre projection has four engaged Ionic columns with a pediment above containing a cartouche flanked by swags of husks; a piano nobile to one side connects the middle floor with a doorway with a rectangular fanlight, approached by a horse-shoe shaped stair connected with doorway by a bridge, beneath which is the service entrance to the ground floor below.
 Two fronts are prolonged in the same style by large modern additions.
 Entrance has a good hall with screen of four Ionic columns and a high plaster ceiling.
 Other good ceilings and doorcases to principal rooms on 1st floor.

 Bournewood House is part of Bournewood Park Hospital a central building in a large medical NHS trust adjoining St Peter's Hospital, formerly a nursing wing of the above hospital when it was run from the Victorian period as a mental hospital or asylum retreat.

 Sport and leisure

 Football

 Chertsey has a Non-League football club, Chertsey Town F.C. who play at Alwyns Lane.
+Chertsey Town F.C. won the FA Vase at Wembley in 2018/19.
+The town is also home to Dial Square F.C., who have ground-shared with The Curfews since August 2022.